hansenjn/CiliaQ/README.md

 ### User Guide / Manual
 A User Guide for the whole CiliaQ pipeline is available [here](https://github.com/hansenjn/CiliaQ/blob/master/Webfiles/CiliaQ_SOP.pdf).

-**Important Note**: Since last update of the Manual the link to the 3D ImageJ suite has changed (the link in the current Manual is wrong).
-Please find the "core" and "plugins" file for the 3D suite now at: https://mcib3d.frama.io/3d-suite-imagej/

 A Q&A repository in the [CiliaQ wiki](https://github.com/hansenjn/CiliaQ/wiki/Home/) lists answers to common questions.

 ### How to stay up-to-date?